My Italian heritage and zest for passion and romance create the perfect storm to write about my love of red wine and all the benefits.

 Why Choose Red Wine?

 Red wine is sultry, smooth on the palate, captivating to the senses, and just plain delicious.
-From the curvy glass, the delicious aroma, and the alluring color, red wine is the ultimate date beverage to lighten and enhance a romantic setting and mood.
+With the curvy glass, delightful aroma, and alluring color, red wine is the ultimate date beverage to lighten and enhance a romantic setting and mood.

 Red Wine Is Downright Sexy

-Everywhere you look, from swanky hot spots to steamy romance flicks, red wine is the popular date beverage of choice.
-First off and simply put, it's red, and who isn't attracted to that color?
-Red is used in bull-fighting for a reason, right?
+Everywhere you look, from swanky hot spots to steamy romance flicks, red wine is the favored date beverage of choice.
+First off, and simply put, it's red, and who isn't attracted to that color?
+Bullfighters use the color red for a reason, right?

 My favorite attributes of red wine are: